drake7707/barbuttons-mod/README.md

 ### Build & flash

-1. Install the **ESP32** board package in Arduino IDE (target board: `ESP32C3 Dev Module` or the equivalent Zero variant).
-2. Set **Tools → Partition Scheme** to:
-   > **Minimal SPIFFS (1.9 MB APP with OTA / 190 KB SPIFFS)**

-   This is required because the sketch exceeds the default 1.28 MB app partition.
+1. Use platform.io with vscode to open the project
-3. Set `const int DEBUG = 0;` before a production flash (saves flash and avoids waiting for USB-CDC on boot).
+2. Set `const int DEBUG = 0;` before a production flash.
+4. Compile.
-4. Compile and upload via USB.
+5. Upload via USB.

 ---